Jet Set Radio: Performative Rebellion

 I will say that, especially for mainstream pop culture detritus from 2000, Jet Set Radio is surprisingly anti-police.
 The heavily militarized cops are absolutely the bad guys, as cruel as they are incompetent.
 Corrupt, too: the maniacal, screeching Onishima ups the police response to the Rudies specifically to bulldoze local culture for the the Rokkaku Group’s gentrifying 21st Century Project.
 A corporation has effectively usurped the Tokyo government.
 Despite the bright colors, Jet Set Radio is oddly cyberpunk.
 In addition to what the mission flavor text attributes to cowardice, this might be why Onishima allows the Golden Rhino to rampage around Tokyo, bombing crowded public areas and crashing cars into walls.
 The overfunded police do far more harm than the Rudies.
 These cops’ tanks, for example, flatten whole rows of civilians’ cars.

 The player is encouraged to tag Onishima, leaving him to shout “Damn!” and pout like a child.
 The Steam achievement is called “Cop Sucks.”
 Our cool cat Professor K mocks the police, too: “Even the Keisatsu tune in here when they’re not eatin’ donuts.”
-After the George Floyd uprising, I no longer find the idea of cops deploying tear gas on a teenage punk as much of an exaggeration as I might have before.
+After the George Floyd uprising, I no longer find the idea of cops deploying tear gas on a teenage punk as much of a hilarious exaggeration as I might have before.
 Instead of tear gas as a thing that happens far away on news broadcasts, the use of chemical weapons against civilians now feels much more traumatic and real.
 If Jet Set Radio occurs near 2020, I suppose the police brutality is oddly prescient.
-If only real-life “rebel” news sources could be fun and cool like Jet Set Radio instead of the grifting, bigoted bastard children of Bill Cooper!
-These days, with the proliferation of alternative media online, I guess there is solid radical journalism out there too, just not on a radio station.

 The foundation undergirding Jet Set Radio is no central mechanic, no thematic conceit or creator with a vision they wanted to realize.
 It is all appearances, all style.
 Substance was secondary, resulting in barebones gameplay and story.
-But substance and style are inseparable and in that way result in an awkward, frustrating experience, shallow in its skating and finicky in its handling, that still somehow got me hooked.
+But substance and style are inseparable and in that way result in an awkward, frustrating experience, shallow in its skating and finicky in its handling, whose sheer confidence and dazzle got me hooked.

 There is at least one way way, besides the dancing, the aesthetic feels genuinely radical, and that is in the Rudies’ hip street names.
 These young people invent their own identities as “Beat” or “Mew” instead of accepting an inherited one.
 Only the villains use their real names: Onishima and Goji.
 In Goji Rokkaku’s case, the continuation of his name ensures the perpetuation of the Rokkaku family wealth, of the unjust power structure that the Rudies will battle as long as the streets exist.